Jumbo Chocolate Chip Cookies

 Today is Nielsen-Massey Vanilla’s Chocolate Chip Cookie Day.
 Bloggers across the country are using Nielsen-Massey Vanilla in some terrific chocolate chip cookie recipes.
 Nielsen-Massey Vanilla has been a staple in my baking pantry for over a decade.

-I buy the huge 32 ounce container and add a healthy dose to nearly all my cookie recipes.
+I buy the huge 32-ounce container and add a healthy dose to nearly all my cookie recipes.
 And today, you have a chance to win your own bottle of this liquid gold.
 Made with only the best Madagascar vanilla beans steeped in bourbon, this is not the vanilla of your childhood.
-Follow the hashtag #NMVCCCDay and find new chocolate chip cookie recipes to try…and make sure to use a premium vanilla in your batch.
+Make sure to use premium vanilla in your batch.
 P.S.
 My family also loves these Brown Butter Chocolate Chip Cookies!